Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-installation.md

 ### Unleash

-You will need an Unleash admin to configure an admin API token.
-(Unleash Open Source)
+You will need an Unleash admin user to configure the access tokens needed to connect the plugin to Unleash.

+For Unleash Open Source this plugin requires the use of an [Admin API token](../api-tokens-and-client-keys.mdx) to connect.

 For Unleash Enterprise we recommend using a [service account](../service-accounts.md).
-Service accounts are also required to integrate with [Change Requests](../change-requests.mdx)
+Service accounts are also required to integrate with [Change Requests](../change-requests.md)

 ### Jira